-- Rubber soled dress shoes in black, navy, or brown - Casual canvas VANS or similar styles are not permitted
+- Rubber soled dress shoes in black, navy, or brown - Casual canvas VANS or similar styles are not permitted - No slippers, moccasin style shoes, cowboy boots, UGGs, or Crocs are permitted.
+Bucks must be laced and tied.

 - Hair must be neat and well-groomed for all students.
-Hair color must be the students' natural color.
+Hair color must be a natural color.
 Fad or extreme hair styles will not be allowed. - Male students must be clean-shaven. - Male students must have their hair neatly trimmed on all sides, the length not to exceed the top of the shirt collar (back), the eyebrows (front) and the earlobes (sides).
 Hair may not be tied up.